-Organization Details Name Radnor Memorial Library Address 114 W. Wayne Ave.
-Contact Joyce Platfoot Title Executive Director Contact Phone No. 610-687-1124 Contact Email j platfoot@radnorlibrary.org Request Details Amount Requested \$960,000 Please provide a brief description of operating and/or allowed for photos and/or additional description. capital needs the e funds will support.
+Organization Details Name Radnor Memorial Library Address 114 W /.
+Wayne Ave.
+Contact Joyce Platfoot Title Executive Contact Phone No. 610-687-1124 Contact Email j platfoot@radnorlibrary.org Request Details Amount Requested \$960,000 Please provide a brief description of operating and/or allowed for photos and/or additional description. capital needs the e tunds will support.
 One additional page is Thank you for taking time to review our budget reque est for 2022.
-The e library is asking for level funding of \$960,000 Township funding makes up approximately 65% of the Library's \$1.5 million by udget.
-Township funds a re used to cover operating expenses including collections, programs, building & equipment, and salaries and benefits.
+The e library is asking for level funding of \$960,000 Township funding makes up approximately 65% of the Library's \$1.5 million b udget.
+Township funds a re used to cover operating expenses including collections, programs building & equipment, and salaries and benefits.
 We currently have 12,608 card holders (40% of all towns hip residents), but we serve far more including offering digital materials to every RTSD student through the use of their school ID and any person (cardho older or not) who wishes to o visit the library and use the free wifi, attend a program, or sit and read.
-Total overall annual budget estimated \$1,500,000 Amount of annual Budget dedicated to Radnor To wnship residents 100% Number of Radnor Township residents served ann ually 12,608 cardholders ++ • 1 Please attach a copy of the most recent audited financ ial statements.
-Signed James Junford Date Se ptember 17, 2021 Printed Name Joyce Platfoot This request form and the supporting documents will be du Company to the control of the contro
+Total overall annual budget estimated \$1,500,000 Amount of annual Budget dedicated to Radnor To wnship residents 100% Number of Radnor Township residents served ann ually 12,608 cardholders ++ Please attach a copy of the most recent audited finance Signed Printed Name Joyce Platfoot ial statements. ptember 17, 2021 This request form and the supporting documents will be du